SeongJinAhn/TAGDN/README.md

-# HetGDCN
+# HetGDN
-An implement of our paper "Diffusion-based Graph Convolution Networks for Heterogeneous Graphs using Type-Adaptive Normalization" (Submission for TheWebConf 2023).
+An implement of our paper "Diffusion-based Graph Convolution Networks for Heterogeneous Graphs using Adaptive-Type Normalization" (Submission for KDD 2023).

 Thank you for your interest in our works!